 More frequent check-ins

 Up to date competency frameworks and skills audits

-Clear objectives and key results (OKRs) that set clear goals at all levels of the organization
+Clear objectives and key results (OKRs) that set clear goals at all levels of the organisation

-Combined, performance management can be transformed from being a despised and unproductive annual time sink, into an embedded set of everyday work practices designed to improve individual, team and organizational performance.
-It will lead to a more effective collaborative culture, encouraging more open decentralized decision-making that ensures the organization as a whole can respond effectively to changes in their business environment.
+Combined, performance management can be transformed from being a despised and unproductive annual time sink, into an embedded set of everyday work practices designed to improve individual, team and organisational performance.
+It will lead to a more effective collaborative culture, encouraging more open decentralised decision-making that ensures the organisation as a whole can respond effectively to changes in their business environment.

-Most organizations scramble between complicated and fragmented systems that separately support learning, collaboration and performance management.
+Most organisations scramble between complicated and fragmented systems that separately support learning, collaboration and performance management.
 This includes, but isn’t limited to:

 A rigid, annual performance review that only looks backward not forward and cannot positively influence the confidence, capability and productivity of its people.
 In many cases, the performance management system is something “just to get through” and fails to provide an honest picture of where improvements can be made.

 An opaque, one-directional communication system that provides no means for dialog or collaboration, in-the-flow of work learning, mentorship and recognition.